 Thalassaemia is a genetic disorder that affects the blood.
-People with thalassaemia do not produce enough healthy haemoglobin.
+People with thalassaemia do not produce enough healthy haemoglobin (the substance in the blood that enables the red blood cells to carry oxygen around the body).
+This can make people with thalassaemia anaemic.

 What is thalassaemia?